 Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
 Students who do not meet these requirements will be 'N' determined as required by NESA.
+You should be work ready before work placement.

-The Higher School Certificate examination for Retail Services is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice items, short answers and extended response items.
+The Higher School Certificate examination for Retail Services is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice, short answers and extended response items.
 The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.

-Students in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
-To be assessed as competent a student must demonstrate to a qualified assessor the competency requirements for performance and knowledge of the units/s of competency.
+In this course you will work to develop the competencies, skills and knowledge described by each unit of competency listed above.
+To be assessed as competent you must demonstrate to a qualified assessor the competency requirements for performance and knowledge of the unit of competency.

-Students may lodge a complaint or an appeal about a decision (including assessment decisions) through the VET teacher.
+You may lodge a complaint or an appeal about a decision (including assessment decisions) by following the Appeals and Complaints Guidelines.